jeff-bruemmer/vaporwair/README.md

 ## Roadmap
 - Move from Dark Sky API to National Weather Service API.
-- Improve entry of API keys with confirmation.
+- Improve entry of API keys with confirmation, fault-tolerance.
 Possibly a flag to re-enter API keys.
 - Add a flag to specify and configure standard international units.
 - Once design finalizes, include tests, benchmarks, and additional documentation.